fustilio/linguine/docs/packages-api.md

 **Floating Widget**: The floating widget UI is implemented as a React component in `pages/content-ui/src/matches/all/FloatingWidget.tsx`.
 It communicates with the WordReplacer instance via messages handled by the `content-runtime` script.

 **Reading Mode UI**: The reading mode overlay is implemented as a React component in `pages/content-ui/src/matches/all/ReadingMode.tsx`.
 It communicates with the TextAnnotateManager instance via callbacks that send messages through the content-runtime script.
-The legacy DOM-based `ReadingModeUI` class is deprecated.

 **Usage Flow**:
 ```